 Use Drawer Organizers

 Drawer organizers help with grouping certain product types together.
 They can also help keep your items from rolling around in your drawer.
-Artistry touts drawer organizers because they allow you to stack your products vertically, which saves space.
+Jordan touts drawer organizers because they allow you to stack your products vertically, which saves space.
 Plus, on many models you can buy extra pieces, so your storage can grow as your beauty collection grows.
 Winning.

 Buy Clear Organizers

-We're fans of clear organizers that allow you to see your products—after all, if you're able to see it, you're more likely to use it, and if you can’t see it, you likely won't touch it.
+We're fans of clear organizers that allow you to see your products—after all if you're able to see it, you're more likely to use it, and if you can’t see it, you likely won't touch it.
 "When you are rushed for time or stressed with important decisions, you just want to grab and go, not hunt and peck, and clear organizers can help with this," says DeMorrow.
 "Mason jars in different sizes are great for organizing all the little vanity and bathroom items."